xbeat/Machine-Learning/README.md

 Variational Lossy Autoencoders (VLAEs) are an extension of traditional autoencoders, designed to learn efficient data representations while allowing for controlled information loss.
 They combine the principles of variational autoencoders and lossy compression, making them particularly useful for tasks such as image compression and generation.

+## Positional Encoding in Transformer Architectures

+Understanding Positional Encoding in Transformers

+Positional encoding is a crucial component in transformer architectures, enabling these models to understand the order of input sequences.
+Unlike recurrent neural networks, transformers process all input elements simultaneously, necessitating an explicit way to incorporate position information.

 ## Markov Process with Python Visualizations

 Introduction to Markov Processes